-The program is available to all people on temporary visas, or with uncertain visa status, experiencing family and domestic violence, in need of financial support.
+The Australian Red Cross Family and Domestic Violence (FDV) Financial Assistance Program is available to people on temporary visas, or with uncertain visa status, who are living in Australia and:

 The information on this page is also available in these languages: